 FIRST AID If swallowed Call a poison control center or doctor immediately for treatment advice.
 Have person sip a glass of water if able to swallow.
 DO NOT induce vomiting unless told to do so by a poison control center or doctor.
-DO NOT give anything to an unconscious person. lf on skin Take off contaminated clothing.
+DO NOT give anything to an unconscious person.
+If on skin Take off contaminated clothing.
 Rinse skin immediately with plenty of water for 15 to 20 minutes.
-Call a poison control center or doctor for treatment advice. lf in eyes Hold eye open and rinse slowly and gently with water for 15 to 20 minutes.
+Call a poison control center or doctor for treatment advice.
+If in eyes Hold eye open and rinse slowly and gently with water for 15 to 20 minutes.
 Remove contact lenses, if present, after first 5 minutes; then continue rinsing.
-Call a poison control center or doctor for treatment advice. lf inhaled Move person to fresh air.
+Call a poison control center or doctor for treatment advice.
+If inhaled Move person to fresh air.
 If person is not breathing, call 911 or an ambulance; then give artificial respiration, preferably by mouth to mouth, if possible.
 Call a poison control center or doctor for further treatment advice.
-HOTLINE NUMBER Have the product of container or label with you when calling a poison control center or doctor or going for treatment.
+HOTLINE NUMBER